One world, one chance to protect.Explore

 Kelly has been working in the publishing field since graduating with a bachelors degree in English Writing and Rhetoric from St. Edward's University in Austin.
 Before becoming a conservationist, Kelly had over five years experience working in animal welfare, primarily domestic animals.
 She continues some of that work as a board member of the Hailey Foundation.
 Kelly joined the U.S. Operations of the Zimbabwe Conservation Task Force in 2008 as part of the observation staff.
 She was eventually promoted to Executive Assistant, managing the website, observations, and the Lucky campaign.
 She was a key member in the inception of One World Conservation and was promoted to Director of Operations before her current title as Executive Director.

 Erin is in the process of obtaining a degree in wildlife biology with an emphasis in wildlife management.
 In 2008, Erin joined the U.S. Operations of the Zimbabwe Conservation Task Force as part of the observation staff.
 She was our information officer at that time.
 During the initial phases of One World, prior to its inception, Erin was a key part of discussions, but she took a hiatus to pursue her college education.
-In 2014, she returned to the staff as our information officer, and oversees much of our social media.
+In 2014, she returned to the staff as our information officer before being promoted to executive assistant, and oversees much of our social media.

 Head of observation staff